dendres/go-play/kafka/README.md

 * send to kafka over optional encrypted channel

-sorter:
+kafka:

+* queues messages from harvester on disk for D days
+* cluster of 3 to 5 nodes (starting with the smallest nodes that do not crash)
+* non-raid ephemeral disks

+logio:

+* runs on each log.io server
+* for each kafka message, extract the events and send them to the local log.io instance

+porter:

+* for each kafka message, form an elasticsearch bulk import
+* cluster of 3 to 5 nodes
+* manage D days worth of logstash-style (but smaller) "hour" elasticsearch indexes

+buck:

+* bucket messages onto local ephemeral filesystem then compress and archive to s3
-* a single-instance non-redundant service that can be offline for 2 days with minimal impact
+* a SPOF that can be offline for up to 2 days with minimal impact
-* bucket messages on local ephemeral disk
 * after 48 hours process the oldest buckets
 * sort, bz2, send to s3

-es_recent: XXX Better name?
-* watch topic for the assigned environment "h-<environment_name>"
-* pub/sub receive all messages on the topic
-* process each message into an elasticsearch bulk import on the "recent" elasticsearch cluster
-* drop logstash-style-day indexes after X days (configurable)

-indexer:

-* kafka and s3 client
+archie:

+* generate elasticsearch indexes on demand from archive
 * takes (environment_name, start_time, end_time)
 * generates a tmp index name based on the input paramaters and return it to the caller
 * makes a list of 5min time blocks to retrieve
-* downloads blocks from kafka and/or s3
+* downloads blocks from kafka (if available) and/or s3
-* stream messages out of the compressed blocks
 * form elasticsearch bulk import messages
-* import data into elasticsearch, and then delete each block

-log.io receiver:

-* cluster receives and deduplicates messages UDP from clients
-* accept pub-sub log.io connections
-* broker messages through to log.io with minimal latency

 Stage 1
 =======

-harvester service and kafka:

-* syslog -> kafka -> es_consumer -> kibana recent index
+* all_syslog -> file -> tailer -> kafka -> logio
-* add optional NaCL transport encryption to client and setup corresponding proxy service on kafka server
+* with optional NaCL transport encryption

 Stage 2
 =======

-* harvester -> log.io
+* porter -> kibana "recent"

 Stage 3
 =======

-* compressor and indexer services
+* buck and archie

 Stage 4